 Our intelligence has resulted in the detection of multiple phishing attacks that use an email impersonating either a private equity firm or VC, with the goal of stealing the victim's Office 365 credentials.
-The email lure is sophisticated and well-designed, and so far at least two variations exist.
-One poses as Crossplane Capital and the other as Edgemont Partners.
+The email lure is sophisticated and well-designed with multiple variations observed.

 The spear phishing attack uses real contact details and information from employees from each firm, all of which were found in the form of V Cards on the company websites.
 To avoid detection, the attacks are distributed to only a small number of users within the target organization.
 An example of one of the real phishing lures can be seen below.
 We have redacted some information for privacy reasons.